Laikipia Wilderness: Our full report

 - Power supply notes

 - There is a backup generator but it is rarely needed.
-Charging is done in the mess tent.
-No hair driers can be used.
+Charging your phone is possible within your tents, but charging for larger batteries and devices is done in the WiFi tent.
+No hair dryers can be used.
 Hot water is provided by wood-fired boilers behind each tent.

 - Communications